spacewalk01/tensorrt-yolov9/docs/INSTALL.md

 3. Convert the model to onnx format:

 - Copy `general.y` in this repo to `utils/general.py` in yolov9 installation folder
-- Then copy `export.py` in this repo to yolov9 installation folder
+- Copy `export.py` in this repo to yolov9 installation folder
-- Export the model
+- Then export the model
 ``` shell
 python export.py --weights yolov9-c.pt --include onnx
 ```